BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

   <summary>🪟WINDOWS INSTRUCTIONS</summary>

 ### Step 1
-Download the ZIP file for the latest "release," extract its contents, navigate to the "src" folder to run the commands below.
+Download the latest "release," extract its contents, and navigate to the "src" folder to run the following commands:
   * NOTE: If you clone this repository you WILL NOT get the latest release.
 Instead, you will development versions of this program which may or may not be stable.
 ### Step 2
-Navigate to the ```src``` folder, open a command prompt, and create a virtual environment:
+Within the ```src``` folder, open a command prompt and create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/):
 ```
 python -m venv .
 ```